BetExChange/Client/README.md

 #### Requirements:
 - When the user clicks on an existing offer, then the "new offer" form should appear with its fields pre-completed (based on the existing offer).
+- Upon submission, the user should receive the appropriate notification.
-- Upon submission the purchase should be completed.
+- Upon submission, the corresponding position's status should be updated.

 #### Edge Cases:
 - If the user attempts to place an offer without enough balance, an error should be displayed.